Laser Skin Resurfacing

 What Laser Does Dr. Behr Use For Skin Resurfacing?

-Dr. Behr uses the UltraPulse CO2 laser made by Lumenis or the TotalFX.
-The CO2 laser has been the gold standard for resurfacing of wrinkles for years and the UltraPulse CO2 Fractional Laser Technology provides precise control of the laser treatment depth.
+Dr. Behr uses the UltraPulse CO2 laser (TotalFX) made by Lumenis.
+The CO2 laser has been the gold standard for resurfacing of wrinkles for years, and the UltraPulse CO2 provides precise control of the laser treatment depth.
 Dr. Behr often uses the TotalFX for resurfacing of wrinkles along with the DeepFX on deep wrinkles to stimulate collagen.
-The TotalFX treatment and gives remarkable results with less down time and fewer side effects.
+The TotalFX treatment gives remarkable results with less downtime and fewer side effects.

 With facial resurfacing, a high-energy beam of CO2 light is used to vaporize lines, wrinkles, scars, dark spots and other irregularities, layer by layer.
 This process also stimulates the formation of new collagen over the next six months for continued improvement.
 Dr. Behr performs this procedure herself and tailors the procedure according to each patient’s needs and desired recovery time.

 What is the laser skin resurfacing treatment procedure?

 It is very important that we pretreat your skin with appropriate skin care for at least 2 weeks prior to treatment.
 The Ultrapulse CO2 laser resurfacing appointments take 1-2 hours.
 This is because we begin with topical numbing cream for at least 30 minutes.
 We then give local blocks, pain medication, or nitrous oxide to make the patient as comfortable as possible.
 If pain medication is given a driver to take the patient home is required.
 Eye shields are placed on or in your eyes for protection.